LLEK10252U Nutrition, Growth and Development

 - Type of assessment

-- Oral examination, 15 minutesDescription of the oral examination: Presentation based on course reports and curriculum questions.
+- Oral examination, 15 minutesDescription of the oral examination: Questions to course report and curriculum.

 - Exam registration requirements